-Week #11 April 14, 2016
+Week #11 April 2, 2019

-During this class the students will present their 3-5 minute interview/reporting speeches.
-Each speech will be judged upon 1) why the student selected the person/s interviewed; 2) what they learned from the person/s; 3) how that information can be applied to their interests or career goals; and 4) style of delivery including eye contact grammar, understandability and knowledge of subject.
-The speech will be videotaped.
+During this class, half of the students will present their 3-5 minute interview/reporting speeches.
+Each speech will be graded upon 1) why the student selected the person/s interviewed; 2) what they learned from the person/s; 3) how that information can be applied to their interests or career goals; and 4) style of delivery including eye contact grammar, understandability and knowledge of subject.
+There will be time in class to work in your groups.